Jacko Maree: Career

 He joined Standard Bank group in 1980.
 Maree started in the corporate finance department of Standard Merchant Bank (SMB).
 By 1991, Maree was promoted to managing director of SMB.
 And in 1995, promoted to managing director of the newly created Standard Corporate and Merchant Bank.
 In November 1999, Maree was appointed chief executive officer of the Standard Bank Group.
 Only newly appointment as CEO, Nedbank, one of the four main banks in South Africa, initially proposed a "friendly" merger in November which became more hostile when Standard Bank's board rejected it.
 Maree fought the merger eventually getting the government to decide whether there was any value in the merger reducing the size of banking competition in the country.
 Following a nine-month delay, in June 2000, South African Finance Minister Trevor Manuel announced his decision in parliament concerning the merger stating that it would not be allowed to proceed.
 In October 2009, he oversaw the sale of a twenty percent stake in Standard Bank to the Industrial and Commercial Bank of China (ICBC) for $5.5 billion.
 The same year he oversaw the bank's merger in 2009 of its Russian interests with a 33% stake in Russian investment bank called Troika Dialog.

 Maree would retire as the CEO of Standard Bank Group in March 2013 and was replaced by Sim Tshabalala and Ben Kruger.
 He remained employed by the bank as a senior banker for client relationships until he officially retired in August 2015.
 During his years as the CEO of the bank, its shares had grown by 383%.
 In November 2016, the Standard Bank Group Ltd. appointed Maree as its deputy chairman of the group.
 In January 2015, he was appointed to Liberty Holdings Limited as its chairman.

-In April 2018, President Cyril Ramaphosa appointed Maree as one of his four Special Envoys on Investment who's aim was to speak to and attracted investors to invest $100 billion at the presidents Investment Conference to be held later that year.
+In April 2018, President Cyril Ramaphosa appointed Maree as one of his four Special Envoys on Investment whose aim was to speak to and attracted investors to invest $100 billion at the presidents Investment Conference to be held later that year.